hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 The Bitcoin node is exposing the rpc endpoints.
 To protect the endpoints, we are using rpc username and password fields.
 To run Chainhook as a service using Bitcoin, you must match the rpc endpoints username, password, and network ports.

-As such, some configurations will need to match between Chainhook and the bitcoind node.
+As such, some configurations must match Chainhook and the bitcoind node.
 In the `Chainhook.toml`, update the following network parameters to match the `bitcoin.conf`:

 | bitcoin.conf      | Chainhook.toml                |
 | -----------       | -----------                   |